 Pecan Crescent Cookies

 Pecan Crescent Cookies.
 A light buttery shortbread cookie with chopped pecan and rolled on powdered sugar.
-One of my families favorite holiday cookies.
-Nothing fancy just buttery goodness.
-This recipe is very easy for beginners bakers to make.
-Scroll down to see how you can preserve these Pecan Crescent Cookies for weeks.
+One of my family’s favorite holiday cookies.
+Nothing fancy, just buttery goodness.
+This recipe is very easy for beginner bakers to make.
+Scroll down to see how to preserve these Pecan Crescent Cookies for weeks.

 More Crescent Cookie Recipes